Skip to content

 start_date TEXT NOT NULL First calendar date (inclusive) on which this symbol-to-instrument mapping is valid, stored in YYYY-MM-DD format.

-end_date TEXT NOT NULL Last calendar date (inclusive) on which this symbol-to-instrument mapping is valid, stored in YYYY-MM-DD format.
+end_date TEXT NOT NULL First calendar date (exclusive) after which this symbol-to-instrument mapping is no longer valid, stored in YYYY-MM-DD format.

-The primary key enforces uniqueness of symbol mappings per publisher, symbol type, and start date.
-Date bounds are interpreted as closed intervals.
+The primary key enforces uniqueness of mappings at the granularity of a resolved instrument.
+Date bounds are interpreted as half-open intervals [start_date, end_date).

 CREATE TABLE symbology (